mohnish/rearrange-tabs/README.md

 to rearrange the position of the tabs in a window by moving them around using keyboard shortcuts.

+Rearrange Tabs has been featured on [LifeHacker](http://lifehacker.com/this-extension-rearranges-chrome-tabs-with-keyboard-sho-1791622486) and [Changelog](http://email.changelog.com/t/t-9A7FDF4C536D63BF) :smile:

 - To move a tab to its left

   - `Mac`: <kbd>Ctrl</kbd>-<kbd>Shift</kbd>-<kbd>Left</kbd>